SarahS456/intro-web-scraping/sean-readme.md

 ### Where is it used?

-Really any where you think it would be appriate to gather data.
+Really any where you think it would be appropriate to gather data.

 Some people I've met have built web scraper to look for jobs & find apartments.